-Attributed to AGOSTINO TASSI
+Attributed to AGOSTINO TASSI K1541: Figure 123

 TOBIAS AND THE ANGEL.
-Lewisburg, Pa., Bucknell University, Study Collection (BL-K20), since 1961.2 Canvas.
-39\frac{3}{8} \times 51\frac{5}{8} in.
-(100 \times 131 \cdot 1 cm.).
+Lewisburg, Pa., Bucknell University, Study Collection (BL-K20), since 1961.2 Canvas. $39\frac{2}{3} \times 51\frac{5}{3}$ in.
+(100×131·1 cm.).
 Good condition.

-The resemblance of the landscape in KI54I to that in pictures signed by Tassi suggests an attribution to him with a date in the 1620's.3 Parallels in Tassi's paintings for the figures of Tobias and the Angel are not so easily found.
-This could be explained by the fact that Tassi sometimes collaborated with other artists.
-An example is Orazio Gentileschi's David in the Spada Gallery, Rome, for which Tassi is believed to have painted the landscape background.
-The subject of K1541 is taken from the Book of Tobit (in the Apocrypha), chapter 6.
+The resemblance of the landscape in K1541 to that in pictures signed by Tassi suggests an attribution to him with a date in the 1620's.3 Parallels in Tassi's paintings for the figures of Tobias and the Angel are not so easily found.
+This could be explained by the fact that Tassi sometimes ts.
+An example is Orazio Wilhelm a Gallery, Rome, for which Tenier's collaborated with other artists.
+An example is Orazio Gentileschi's David in the Spada Gallery, Rome, for which Tassi is believed to have painted the landscape background.4 The subject of K1541 is taken from the Book of Tobit (in the Apocrypha), chapter 6.